cvonk/AOI-Downloader-for-QGIS/README.md

 Set the canvas scale to about 1:30,000

-Layers Panel on the left-size > Area of Interest (EPSG:32632) Make sure the Editing mode is enabled in the top main toolbar (icon looks like a yellow pencil) Use the Add Polygon Feature button on the Main (Editing) toolbar to draw a box around your Area of Interest (the icon looks like an irregular green shape with a small starburst)
+Layers Panel on the left-size > Area of Interest (EPSG:32632)
+  - Make sure the Editing mode is enabled in the top main toolbar (icon looks like a yellow pencil)
+  - Use the Add Polygon Feature button on the Main (Editing) toolbar to draw a box around your Area of Interest (the icon looks like an irregular green shape with a small starburst)
-    Left-click on the map canvas to place your first corner Left-click to place the other corners
+    - Left-click on the map canvas to place your first corner
+    - Left-click to place the other corners
-    Right-click anywhere on the canvas to finish drawing Toggle the Edit mode to disable (and save the changes to the layer)
+    - Right-click anywhere on the canvas to finish drawing T- oggle the Edit mode to disable (and save the changes to the layer)

 ## Exporting to HiRes GeoTIFF

 Web ▸ WMS AOI Downloader…
-  Specify the WMS layer, AOI polygon layer, tile size, resolution and output path.
+  - e.g.
+    - WMS layer = Copertura regioni WMS
+    - AOI polygon layer = Area of Interest (EPSG:32632)
+    - Tile size = 1024
+    - Resolution = 0.5
+    - Output path = C:\User\you\output.tiff